Emlych/Chat-miaou-client/README.md

 # Chat API - client side - (=•́ܫ•̀=)

 https://img.shields.io/badge/last%20updated-march%202022-yellow
-This is the client side of a simple Chat API created with React.
+Client side of a simple Chat API created with React, connected to a [backend](https://github.com/Emlych/Chat-miaou-back) developed using data and routes.
-The backend can be found [here](https://github.com/Emlych/Chat-miaou-back)

 ## Features

-- User and authentication (with token cookies)
-- Conversation channels (create and enter chatrooms, display all chatrooms, send messages)
+✔️ Authentication system by username and password
+✔️ Once authenticated (token cookies system), get access to conversation channels ✔️ Create a new conversation channel (chatroom) and enter it ✔️ Display all existing chatrooms
+✔️ Send messages

 ## Packages